Kristina01111000/Drws_site/README.md

 - check non administrator account access to back end wp site
 - see what shows up in credit card statement when you buy stuff
 - make quiz for intro

+- he is going to try to do the voiceover this week